celluloid/celluloid/README.md

 providing the simplicity of Ruby objects for the most common use cases, but also the ability to call methods _asynchronously_, allowing the receiver to do things in the background while the caller carries on with its business.
+These concurrent objects are called "actors".
+Actors are somewhere in between the kind of object you're typically used to working with and a network service.

 Usage
 -----